Last Updated on July 22, 2022 by Michelle Ball

 It is possible a suspension can cause college rejection, but the best answer is “it depends.”

-Suspension and expulsion lawyer Michelle Ball defends and helps students across California.
-As a student rights attorney in Sacramento Michelle Ball supports students around the state in places such as Fort Bragg, Santa Rosa, Solvang, San Francisco, Santa Cruz, Roseville, Auburn, Tahoe, San Bernardino, Los Angeles, Redwood City, and many other locations.
+Student lawyer Michelle Ball helps college and other students across California.
+As a student rights attorney in Sacramento Michelle supports students around the state in places such as Fort Bragg, Santa Rosa, Solvang, San Francisco, Santa Cruz, Roseville, Auburn, Tahoe, San Bernardino, Los Angeles, Redwood City, and many other locations.

 Education Attorney for Students